yiisoft/form-model/README.md

 }
 ```

-Display it using [pure fields](docs/guide/en/pure-fields.md) in the view:
+Display it using [fields](docs/guide/en/displaying-fields.md) in the view:

 ```php
 use Yiisoft\FormModel\Field;